Xbox Cloud Gaming: everything you need to know about the Xbox streaming platform

 What do I need for Xbox Cloud Gaming? 🎮

 Xbox Cloud Gaming can only be accessed through an Xbox Game Pass Ultimate subscription, which costs $14.99 per month.
-Become a member of Microsoft’s gaming subscription service and you’ll automatically be able to jump into its streaming platform.
-Rather peculiarly, Fortnite is the only game on the service that doesn’t require Xbox Game Pass membership, so you can hop into Epic’s mammoth battle royale over the cloud completely for free.
+Become a member of Microsoft’s gaming subscription service and you’ll automatically be able to jump onto the streaming platform.
+Rather peculiarly, Fortnite is the only game that doesn’t require an Xbox Game Pass membership, so you can play Epic’s mammoth battle royale over the cloud completely for free.

-Rumor has it that Microsoft is considering a cheaper, ad-supported Xbox Game Pass membership tier, but that unfortunately won’t give us a cheaper way of accessing Xbox Cloud Gaming.
-The budget option seems more like a replacement for Xbox Live Gold and is missing many of Game Pass’s standout features.
+Rumor has it that Microsoft is considering a cheaper, ad-supported Xbox Game Pass membership tier, but that unfortunately won’t help us here.
+The budget subscription seems more like a replacement for Xbox Live Gold, and will likely omit many of Game Pass’s standout features – Xbox Cloud Gaming among them.
+In the meantime, if you’re not already a member of Microsoft’s gaming service, pick it up for cheap with our Xbox Game Pass discount code.

-You’ll also need a strong internet connection to reliably stream the games.
-Microsoft says for the best performance you’ll need “rates of 10 Mbps on mobile devices, 20 Mbps on consoles, PCs and tablets, and 5Ghz WiFi or mobile data connection”.
-Fortunately, those aren’t unusually super high speeds, but if you can’t reach them expect to encounter higher latency and more frequent buffering.
+You’ll also need a strong internet connection to reliably stream games.
+Microsoft says for best performance you’ll require “rates of 10 Mbps on mobile devices, 20 Mbps on consoles, PCs and tablets, and 5Ghz WiFi or mobile data connection”.
+Those aren’t unusually super high speeds, but if you can’t reach them expect to encounter higher latency and more frequent buffering.

 Finally, you’ll need a compatible controller.
 Xbox Cloud Gaming doesn’t yet support keyboard and mouse, so the PC gamer’s peripheral of choice will be of no use here.
-Many of the most popular wired and wireless gamepads are compatible with the platform, though.
-Microsoft lists a few recommended controllers on its FAQ page.
+Many of the best Xbox Series X controllers are compatible and Microsoft lists a few recommended controllers on an FAQ page.

 How can I access Xbox Cloud Gaming? 🤔